dsalazarrojas/Odk-Collect-for-IOS/docs/Privacy-Policy.md

 Below is our Privacy Policy, which incorporates and clarifies these principles.

+# Google API Services User Data Policy (GIC Collect)

+GIC Collect use of information received from Google APIs will adhere to the Google API Services User Data Policy, including the Limited Use requirements.

 ### Who We Are and What This Policy Covers

 Howdy!
 We are the folks behind a variety of products and services designed to allow anyone -- from bloggers, to photographers, small business owners, and enterprises -– take full advantage of the power and promise of surveys.
 This Privacy Policy applies to information that we collect about you when you use: